-- When the[+A (J4)] keys are pressed, - 6-axis type: The X axis will rotate in the plus direction of the tool coordinate system. - 5-axis type: There is no operation. - When the [-A (J4)] keys are pressed, - 6-axis type: Rotate in the minus direction. - 5-axis type: There is no operation. - When the[+B (J5)] keys are pressed, - 6-axis type: The Y axis will rotate in the plus direction of the tool coordinate system. - 5-axis type: The J5 axis will rotate in the plus direction. - When the [-B (J5)] keys are pressed, Rotate in the minus direction. - When the[+C (J6)] keys are pressed, - 6-axis type: The Z axis will rotate in the plus direction of the tool coordinate system. - 5-axis type: The J6 axis will rotate in the plus direction. - When the [-C (J6)] keys are pressed, Rotate in the minus direction.
+- When the[+A (J4)] keys are pressed, The X axis will rotate in the plus direction of the tool coordinate system.
+When the[-A (J4)] keys are pressed, Rotate in the minus direction. - When the[+B (J5)] keys are pressed, The Y axis will rotate in the plus direction of the tool coordinate system.
+When the[-B (J5)] keys are pressed, Rotate in the minus direction. - When the[+C (J6)] keys are pressed, The Z axis will rotate in the plus direction of the tool coordinate system.
+When the[-C (J6)] keys are pressed, Rotate in the minus direction.